 • Assist in assuring the safety of students and campers.

-• Enforce camp policies, procedures and regulations.
+• Enforce school and camp policies, procedures and regulations.

-• Recognize and assist in responding effectively to emergencies.
+• Recognize and respond effectively to emergencies.

 • Strong communication and interpersonal skills;

-• Interest in working with K-12 children;
+• Experience working with K-12 children;

 • Enthusiasm and commitment to youth outdoor education;

-• Ability to work in harsh and rapidly changing environments, work in all types of weather conditions, and otherwise maintain good physical condition;
+• Ability to work in harsh and rapidly changing environments, work in all types of weather conditions, and otherwise maintain good physical condition.

 1. U.S. citizenship or legal resident alien status.